Dual-Iron/RwModLoader/README.md

-## What get?
+﻿## What get?
 Realm is a modloader for Rain World that lets you reload mods without closing the game.
-For users, this means slightly less annoying troubleshooting and file management.
-For developers, this means you can test features in a rapidfire manner.
+For users, this means less troubleshooting.
+For developers, this means you can test features rapidly.

 Right now, Realm only loads mods; there's no in-game browser yet.
 Autoupdating is not supported yet, but is planned.